Google スプレッドシートとAirtableの連携イメージ

 By utilizing automated integration, you should be able to minimize these risks.

-For example, if the sales team manages customer information in Google Sheets, incorrect data entry could impact projects or sales strategies.
+For example, if the sales team manages customer information in Google Sheets, incorrect data entry could affect projects or sales strategies.
 However, if Airtable and Google Sheets are integrated, information is consistently and accurately managed, and the same information is reflected in both tools.

-<span class="mark-yellow">This eliminates the risk of missed updates or duplication, potentially increasing the reliability of final decision-making.</span>
+<span class="mark-yellow">This eliminates the risk of missed updates or duplicates, potentially increasing the reliability of final decision-making.</span>

 Reducing the risk of human error can stabilize operations and improve overall team performance.